 Introduction to Schedule

-The 2018 instructors and accompanists are online, but not yet the ones for 2019.
+LAST YEAR's 2018 instructors and accompanists are online, but not yet the ones for 2019.
 You can also see LAST YEAR'S 2018 schedule.
 You can see all sessions in a specific day (and also start any searches) by clicking on Thursday Friday, Saturday, or Sunday submenus.
 There are multiple search filters, so you can search for levels, styles, instructors, instruments, time slots, type of session, etc.

 Useful things to know about the schedule: